Cellular Therapies and Novel Blood Products in Trauma and Critical Care – The Future of Transfusion Medicine

 Session 7 | Regenerative Medicine and Stem Cells for Trauma and Critical Care

 This session will focus on a number of regenerative and reparative approaches to mitigating outcomes in trauma and critical care medicine.
-CAR-T cell technology and advances will be discussed in the context of how they may be of potential use in injury and critical illness.
+CAR-T cell technology and advances will be discussed in the context of how they may be of potential use in injury and other diseases.

 Moderator(s)